dnweber/CownoseRay_EpigeneticAgeing/README.md

 - "BAYES_GLM_wTissueSex_Days.r" contains code associated with the Bayesian GLM run with 4,000 warm-up/sampling iterations.
 - "BAYES_GLM_wTissueSex_Days_50k.r" contains code associated with the Bayesian GLM run with 50,000 warm-up/sampling iterations.
 - "95% CI's.Rmd" contains the code necessary to calculate 95% confidence intervals.
 - The custom R script used to run elastic net regression involves the following scripts: "glmnet_loop.sh", "glmnet_prep.r", and "glmnet_loop.r".
-The script can be executed using the following: glmnet_loop.sh input.csv ouput.txt iterations loci cpu_threads
+The script can be executed using the following code: glmnet_loop.sh input.csv ouput.txt iterations loci cpu_threads